Chinese Grammar is Not Difficult

 Original video was published on November 22, 2018

 Hi there, Steve here.
 Today I want to talk a little bit about Chinese because we’re introducing traditional characters to LingQ.
 So people who are interested in learning traditional characters, they can get on.
 Literally, anything that is in our library in simplified characters you can convert it to traditional and upload it in the traditional slot.
 We’re also going to be starting Cantonese.
 So for those of you who are interested, that’s good news.
 I did mention in a previous video that we can now import YouTube videos directly into LingQ to study using our Chrome extension or browser extensions.
-So a lot of material in Chinese, which has captions, is available to study as lessons at LingQ.
+So a lot of material in Chinese, which has captions, is available to learn Chinese online as lessons at LingQ.

 Chinese isn’t as difficult as people say